A Guide to Applying for Indefinite Leave to Remain

 What Do I Need to Know About Indefinite Leave to Remain?

 In order to be eligible, you must have lived in the UK for a certain period of time, which is usually five years.
-Those who have been living in the UK under the Skilled Worker Visa/Tier 2 General Visa, a Spouse Visa or an Ancestry Visa will be eligible for ILR after five years.
+Those who have been living in the UK under the Skilled Worker Visa, a Spouse Visa or an Ancestry Visa will be eligible for ILR after five years.

 Certain individuals will be able to apply for ILR sooner.
 This includes those who have been living in the UK under the Innovator Visa or Investor Visa, who may be eligible after three years or even two, depending on their business activity.